Silvestre17/ATP.Tennis_MongoDB-SQL_BigDataStorage/README.md

 ## 📝 Data Source

 *   **Dataset:** `ATP Players` - A complete database of the TOP500 ATP men's professional tennis players, data taken from the [official ATP website](https://www.atptour.com/en/stats/individual-game-stats?factType=Aces&year=career&surface=all&country=all&sortBy=percentage&sortDirection=desc) via webscrapping in 2022.
-*   **Origin:** The initial data was provided in `.json` format, which was then processed and structured for both database systems.
+*   **Origin:** The initial data was provided in `.json` format, which was then processed and structured for data analysis.

 ## ⚙️ Project Workflow & Key Steps